Have you been injured in an accident that was not your fault?

 Find out what your injury claim could be worth now:

 Road accident claims in Shefford

-Whether you have been hurt in a crash, or were involved riding a cycle on Shefford's roads, we can help you take action.
-This road accident compensation claim guide sets out everything you need to know about what to do.Road accident claims
+Whether you have been hurt in a crash, or injured when riding a bike, we can help you take action.
+This road accident compensation claim guide sets out everything you need to know about making a claim.

-If you have been injured because of your employer's negligence, you should be legally entitled to make a claim.
+If you have been injured because of your employer's negligence, you may be legally entitled to make a claim.

 Courts understand that serious injuries can have a major effect on an individual and their dependants.

 By relieving the financial stress a serious or catastrophic injury imposes on an injured person, injury compensation allows them to concentrate on their recovery and rehabilitation.
 The panel of specialist serious injury solicitors work with insurance companies, medical practitioners and the legal system to ensure people affected by major accidents receive legal and medical support.